Prix : 15,30 €

 The work is dedicated to Ruthi Simons, who provided unwavering support to Jérôme Lejeune during the early years of the Ricercar company.

 (1) This interview appeared on the LP released in 1984 on the Ricercar label, with the title "Philippe Boesmans, Oeuvres de clavier" (RIC 021).

 A new recording by Bernard Foccroulle on the organ Thomas in Wissembourg was released by Ricercar in 2020 under the title "For early instruments" (RIC 421).

-Philippe Boesmans was born the 11th may 1936 in Tongeren (Belgium).
+Philippe Boesmans was born the 11th may 1936 in Tongeren (Belgium) and died on April 10th, 2022 in Brussels.
 After he studied piano at the Conservatoire de Liège, he choose for a composer's career.
 Initially greatly influenced by serialism, he soon felt it necessary to break beyond its constraints and exclusions.
 Never dismissing this recent heritage, [...]